BrianHenryIE/bh-wc-checkout-rate-limiter/README.md

 ### WC_Rate_Limiter

-Having already written the cruz of this, while I was searching my project, I found the class [WC_Rate_Limiter](https://github.com/woocommerce/woocommerce/blob/5.1.0/includes/class-wc-rate-limiter.php).
+Having already written the crux of this, while I was searching my project, I found the class [WC_Rate_Limiter](https://github.com/woocommerce/woocommerce/blob/5.1.0/includes/class-wc-rate-limiter.php).
 It doesn't seem to be an appropriate replacement, but it's always enlightening to see another corner of the WooCommerce code I haven't encountered.

 ### WP REST Cop